csabapalfi/web-perf-like-its-2017/slides.md

 * you can't improve what you can't measure

-* chosing good measurements let you optimize optimize what matters
+* chosing good measurements lets you optimize optimize what matters

 ---